tartavull/snn-rl/README.md

 /img images

-/notebooks notebooks to describe the project
+/notebooks notebooks to describe the project (not code for use with the main project)

 /originalVersion initial version of the work, the new version is in gupta_paper_further_formulas.py